ifd3f/infra/docs/bootstrapping.md

 # Homelab Bootstrapping Sequence (WIP)

+**DISCLAIMER:** This is a very vague general plan for bootstrapping.
+Everything is subject to change, and none of this has been proven to work in a real environment yet.

 I could just manually set up my servers like I did before, but that's really boring.
 What's less boring is a fully-automated setup script!

 ## Inspiration